arcisad/Mirs/README.md

 Where Ori is the patient orientation, Pos is the patient position in the slice, Ps is the pixel spacing.

-The class **mask_object** generates segments the metal objects per slice and writes the corresponding binary mask files in the masks folder.
+The class **mask_object** segments the metal objects per slice and writes the corresponding binary mask files in the masks folder.

 CT images of the test are stores with Hounsfield units as intensities.
 Metal objects have much greater intensities than tissue and bone.
 Therefore, A simple thresholding followed by a morphology opening filter could generate acceptable result.
 Morphology opening is simply an erosion followed by dilation aiming for removing white spots outside of the segmented area.